Home » My Hypnobirthing Story

 We attended some great classes put on by the community midwives at our local village hall, including a wonderful hypnobirthing class, taken by one of the midwives who also trained as a vet.
 I was hearing this animal analogy more and more, as she explained that often when animals give birth they retreat to somewhere dark and where they feel safe.

 I quickly called Mark as he must have only just been arriving at work as I knew the baby was coming.
 I followed all the steps and rang the team at the labor ward at the hospital, just to let them know as you should, that the waters had gone.
-I was pretty sure I hadn’t just lost control of my bladder, but they said to come in and be checked, to bring my bag and they would have a look.
+You wonder if you’ve just lost control of your bladder, but they said to come in and be checked, to bring my bag and they would have a look.

 We got to the hospital and were greeted by my lovely midwife Jade.
 I could talk all day about how wonderful she was.
 She took me seriously as I felt things were progressing quickly.
 She ran me a bath and put on some fairy lights.
 Then it all goes a bit odd.